Seraaron/agora/srd/lists/stats/Links.md

 >
 > _So the maximum difficulty is 6_.

-#imp If you're meeting a new NPC for the first time and trying to _make a good impression_, then use an [[Appeal]] check instead.
+#important If you're meeting a new NPC for the first time and trying to _make a good impression_, then use an [[Appeal]] check instead.

 ##### Success and Failure on Links Rolls